-5. Hardware and Trucks
+5. Skateboard Hardware and Trucks

 Pretty much any hardware works.
 These are the bolts and nuts that fasten your trucks on the board.
 Pay particular attention to the trucks, though.
 Trucks are metal pieces with axles, and they let you put wheels on your board.

-Pick good quality trucks as these are supposed to last a long time.
+Pick good quality trucks as these last a long time.
 As a beginner, go with standard or low-profile trucks.
 High-profile trucks are best for cruising and carving.
 Trucks from either Venture or Independent are the best, but they’re not the only options, right?
 Mini-Logo trucks aren’t bad at all.

-6. Wheels and Bearings
+6. Skateboard Wheels and Bearings